-Franz Kafka (3 July 1883 – 3 June 1924) was a German-speaking Bohemian novelist and short-story writer based in Prague, widely regarded as one of the major figures of 20th-century literature.
-His work fuses elements of realism and the fantastic.
-It typically features isolated protagonists facing bizarre or surrealistic predicaments...
+Franz Kafka (3 July 1883 – 3 June 1924) was a novelist and writer from Prague who was Jewish, Austrian, and Czech and wrote in German.
+He is widely regarded as a major figure of 20th-century literature.
+His work fuses elements of realism and the fantastique, and typically features isolated...

 There art two cardinal sins from which all others spring: Impatience and Laziness.